whatisnuclear/website/propulsion.md

 does not have any now.

 ## Civilian nuclear propulsion

-Russia operates a fleet of nuclear-powered icebreakers.
-A few nuclear merchant ships operated but none are in commission today.
-They would be an excellent way to reduce the emissions from the huge amount of international shipping that's ongoing today.
+Running merchant ships with nuclear-powered engines is a good way to decarbonize the world's shipping infrastructure.
+In the early days of the nuclear industry, this received a large amount of attention, culminating in the creation and operation of the NS Savannah.

 <div class="alert alert-success" role="alert" markdown="1">
 **Did you know?** The [NS